 Ingredients referred from the Round Lab official website.

-I am impressed with this cleansing gel for putting cactus extract as the main ingredient.
-The Sahara prickly pear seed oil is the key selling point of Huxley for its skin-firming, softening, smoothing, and moisturizing effect.
+I am impressed with this cleansing gel for putting Centella Asiatica Extract as the main ingredient.
+Centella Asiatica Extract from Madagascar is SKIN1004’s key selling point for its skin-firming, softening, smoothing, and moisturizing effect.
 It is also rich in various vitamins and minerals and is used mainly for anti-aging purposes in skincare.
 That explains the bouncy and moisturizing properties of this foaming cleanser.

 This cleansing gel uses gentle surfactants mainly derived from plants here, with mostly 1/7 safety scores on CosDNA.
-This cleanser contains several skin-loving ingredients like sodium hyaluronate, Centella Asiatica, birch sap extract, and olive oil.
-Walnut shell extract, on the other hand, can reduce wrinkles and soften the skin.
+This cleanser contains several skin-loving ingredients like Glycerin, Sodium Hyaluronate, Cocoa, and other herbal extracts.

 The cleansing gel produces bouncy, soft, and rich bubbles upon lathering with water.
 It gently whisks away dirt and impurities inside my pores while keeping my skin soft and smooth.
-It is reasonably priced (you can get this for $14 during sales), gentle, hydrating, and effective enough for all skin types.
-Please read Seo Yeon’s in-depth Huxley Secret of Sahara Cleansing Gel review.
+It is reasonably priced (you can get this for $8 during sales), gentle, hydrating, and effective enough for all skin types.

 Best suited for: All skin types